Minishlink/blog/_posts/2017-06-08-from-pc-linux-to-macOS-dev.md

 categories: dev
 tags: macOS
 ---
-# [WIP] From PC/Linux to macOS as a dev
+# From PC/Linux to macOS as a dev

 <blockquote>
-So you got this shiny new Macbook Pro at your new job, it's great !
-Though you prefer using Windows or Linux at home, you can't develop macOS or iOS apps on those because Apple decided to.
+So you've got this shiny new Macbook Pro at your new job, it's great!
+Though you prefer using Windows or Linux at home, you can't develop macOS or iOS apps on those, because Apple decided to.
 You don't want to be lost switching between your work and home computer, and that's why you're reading this article!
 </blockquote>